junhaiqi/centroAnno/README.md

    | *_monomerTemplates.fa  | Load all monomers inferred by centroAnno |
    | *_HORs.fa  | Load all HORs inferred by centroAnno |

 The * indicates the name of each sequence in the input fasta/fastq.gz file.
-In particular, when the "-G" parameter is used, * will have a format similar to the following: sequence_78605000_79200000.
-Among them, "sequence" indicates the name of the sequence, and 78605000 and 79200000 indicate the position of the annotation region in the sequence.

 ## Acknowledgments
 None.